emornacchi/A2Geant4/README.md

 Create a build directory (not inside the source directory) and run cmake.
 Set CMAKE_INSTALL_PREFIX to the final installation location and GEANT4_USE_QT to ON if you want to use the graphical user interface.
 Set GEANT4_INSTALL_DATA to ON so the large data packages will be downloaded automatically.
+Modern versions of ROOT require at least C++-14.
+In such cases, you need to tell the compiler to use C++-14 standards here as well, by adding -DCMAKE_CXX_STANDARD=14 to the cmake line.
 Set N to the number of CPU cores to speed up the compilation process:
 ```
 cd /tmp
 mkdir build